metubin712/DeepSpliceDetectors/README.md

 ## Compatibility and Requirements

-All provided code (including shell scripts to download the data and log files) are tested in **GNU/Linux** and **macOS** operating systems.
+- All provided code (including shell scripts to download the data and log files) are tested in **GNU/Linux** and **macOS** operating systems.
 Complete **Windows** support may not be 100%.

-A variety of Python interpreters are tested for code compatibility (from 3.6.0 to 3.8.6).
+- A variety of Python interpreters are tested for code compatibility (from 3.6.0 to 3.8.6).
 Python 2.x is not supported.

+- Python package requirements are available at `requirements.txt` file.

 ## The Result